There are many answers to this question:

 Great!
 Dayenu is part of the broader Jewish, national, and global movements working to confront the climate crisis.
 It’s going to take all of us working on all fronts and in a myriad of ways to confront the climate crisis.
 That’s why we aim to partner with a variety of existing Jewish, multi-faith, and secular climate efforts and work together to raise up a powerful Jewish voice calling for bold climate solutions.

 You can join an existing Dayenu Circle or start your own by bringing together friends, family, or neighbors in a living room, a group of students on your campus, members at your synagogue, JCC, or existing Jewish environmental group.
 Circles meet at least once a month to engage in Dayenu-led climate campaigns and efforts, and to grapple with the deep spiritual and existential questions raised by the climate crisis.
 You don’t need to be a climate expert to join or start one — you just have to want to do something about the climate crisis.
 We’ll provide training and support for Circle members and leaders, including coaching, access to digital tools, guides, and resources, campaign opportunities, and connections to other Circles.
-If you or a group you are already a part of is interested in joining or starting a Dayenu Circle you can learn more here and complete this interest form→
+Learn more here →